Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

 #### **Best Practices for Data Movement and Synchronization**

 - **Sync to Reuse Buffer Descriptors**: Each `npu_dma_memcpy_nd` is assigned a `bd_id`.
 There are a maximum of `16` BDs available to use in each Shim Tile.
-It is "safe" to reuse BDs once all transfers are complete, this can be managed by properly syncronizing taking into account the BDs that must have completed to transfer data into the array to complete a compute operation.
+It is "safe" to reuse BDs once all transfers are complete, this can be managed by properly synchronizing taking into account the BDs that must have completed to transfer data into the array to complete a compute operation.
 And then sync on the BD that receives the data produced by the compute operation to write it back to host memory.
 - **Note Non-blocking Transfers**: Overlap data transfers with computation by leveraging the non-blocking nature of `npu_dma_memcpy_nd`.
 - **Minimize Synchronization Overhead**: Synchronize judiciously to avoid excessive overhead that might degrade performance.